 In case that your organisation has members who pay a membership fee, we would like to receive a proof of the amount of paying members: the entry ‘contributions’ in the financial year report can be splitted into the different levels of contribution and the number of members who pay that specific amount.
 We can use this to check how many members actually pay membership feest.
 This document has to be handed in under the name: “ 8.
 Proof paying members [org]”.

 Proof of the organisation of yearly activities regarding the guarding and advancement of educational quality:

 By handing in all documents above completely, the application is complete.
-The deadline for the application is every year on the 15th november at noon.
+The deadline for the application is this year at November 15th at noon.
 The application can be handed in via cuos.aanvraag rug.nl, please mention the name of the organisation for which you hand in the application.

 - Start on time!
-The deadline of the application for inclusion into the Graduation fund is every year on the 15th of november at noon.
+The deadline of the application for inclusion into the Graduation fund is on the 15th of November at noon (12:00).
 Applications that are received after this deadline will NOT be processed!
-Depending on your predecessors, the application can be a matter of collecting the right documents and handing everything in, or it can be the case that you have to fill in over a hundred forms D because that didn’t happen during the last years.
+Depending on your predecessors, the application can be a matter of collecting the right documents and handing everything in, or it can be the case that you have to fill in over a hundred form Ds (activities overeviw) because that didn’t happen during the last years.
 Don’t underestimate the amount of work that the application can contain!

 - Are you struggling?
 Don’t panic!
 Every year, CUOS organises an information meeting about the application for the Graduation fund.
 Here you’ll receive an overall explanation of what is expected and there is an opportunity to ask questions.
 Besides this, you can always send your questions to cuos rug.nl or call to 050-3634657.
 You can also always make an appointment for a cup of coffee and some more explanation.